Observability for Nonlinear Systems: Connecting Variational Dynamics, Lyapunov Exponents, and Empirical Gramians: Numerical Case Studies

 Fig.~\ref{fig:LyapExp} depicts the value of the LEs for the $\mr{H}_2\mr{O}_2$ combustion network.
-The results show, as indicated by the direction of the dotted lines and the location of the diamond markers, that the exponents $\lambda_{L,i}$ are all negative and therefore satisfying the observability condition presented in Theorem~\ref{theo:spectral-radius}.
+The LEs are all negative and satisfy the observability condition presented in Theorem~\ref{theo:spectral-radius}.
 This is true as a consequence of Theorem~\ref{theo:logdet}, since for any $\lambda_{i}$ value less than $1$, the LEs $\mr{log}{\lambda_{i}} = \lambda_{L,i}<0$, i.e., are negative.
 This verifies that the system is observable when considering $|\mathcal{S}| = n_x$, i.e., the system has sensors employed on all sensor nodes.
 As such, the condition posed in research question $\mr{Q}2$ holds true for the considered combustion network.